survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 * [webpack-hot-middleware](https://www.npmjs.com/package/webpack-hot-middleware)
 * [webpack-universal-middleware](https://www.npmjs.com/package/webpack-universal-middleware)

-There’s also a [Node.js API](https://webpack.js.org/configuration/dev-server/) if you want more control and flexibility.
+There's also a [Node.js API](https://webpack.js.org/configuration/dev-server/) if you want more control and flexibility.

 W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and the Node API.